wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bat-olitiau.md

 1. Kissing
 1. Water sources.
 1. Night.
 1. Cursed
 </details>

 <br>

 <details markdown="1">
 <summary>Credits</summary>
 The olitiau is a cryptid from Cameroon described as a giant toothy bat.
 [Richard J. Leblanc Jr](http://savevsdragon.blogspot.com/)'s adaptation in the [Creature Compendium](https://www.drivethrurpg.com/product/147588/CC1-Creature-Compendium) gave it a smaller size (rare!) and made it a disease carrier.
-Maybe its because I'm writing this in the middle of a pandemic, but I like that diseases become a real threat in DnD.
+Maybe it's because I'm writing this in the middle of a pandemic, but I like that diseases become a real threat in DnD.
 </details>